-Where to find key information.
-You will find information ranging from entrance requirements to graduation requirements in the General Information section (pages 47-64).
-You can locate A.A.S degrees and Technical Certificates on pages 5-30 (these degree programs prepare students directly for careers; they are not designed to transfer to four-year institutions).
+Follow these helpful tips: Youwill find information ranging from entrance requirements to graduation requirements in the General Information section (pages 47-70).
+Youcan locate A.A.S. degrees and technical certificates (these degree programs are not intended to transfer to a four-year institution) on pages 7-30.
 With each program description is a list of courses students must successfully complete to graduate.
-You can learn how to fast-track to a four-year, baccalaureate degree by reviewing the general education requirements and transfer information on pages 34-37.
-You can find brief descriptions of courses on pages 71-110.
+You can learn how to maximize your chances to earn a fouryear, baccalaureate degree by reviewing the general education requirements and transfer information on pages 33-37.
+Youcan find brief descriptions of courses on pages 71-108.
 Pages 71-72 explain how the course descriptions are arranged; page 72 contains a guide to reading the course descriptions and page 32 explains the Types of Course Delivery (Many Ways To Learn).
-You can locate information about online courses on pages 32, and 73.
+Youcan locate information about online courses on pages 32, and 73.
 Please note: You can earn both an associate's degree and a bachelor's degree through our Regents Online Degree Program (RODP).
-You can find brief biographies of faculty and staff on pages 112-118.
+Youcan find brief biographies of faculty and staff on pages 110-116.